The Atkins Diet

 - Grains: Wheat, spelt, rye, barley, rice.

-- Vegetable Oils: Soybean oil, corn oil, cottonseed oil, canola oil and a few others.
+- Vegetable Oils: Soybean oil, corn oil, cottonseed oil, canola oil, and others.

 - Trans Fats: Usually found in processed foods with the word “hydrogenated” on the ingredients list.